getgauge/documentation/user/Installations/operating_system/install_on_mac.md

 You can [download the Gauge installer](http://getgauge.io/get-started).
 This is a `pkg` file, so you can click your way through to finish installing Gauge.

-Check the page on [installing language runners](install_language_runners.md) to install language runner plug-ins.
+Check the page on [installing language runners](../install_language_runners.md) to install language runner plugins.